 Lotterball.com is an online lottery service provider that offers six games played out of California – US Powerball, Mega Millions, SuperLotto Plus, Fantasy 5, Daily 3, and Daily 4.
 They do this for a flat fee of $1.33 service charge on top of the face value of each ticket.

 Any prize up to $600 is paid directly to your bank account within 2 to 3 days.
 Over $600, players receive a cashier’s check once the lottery pays out.
 They do say if you win that big jackpot, you must travel to California to pick up your cash yourself.
 Wow, wouldn’t that be cool?
 California lotteries are open to anyone internationally to play and are one of the few states that do not charge state tax on lotteries.
 Federal tax is applicable.
 There is no information on whether they have service charges for winning.

 In the small print at the bottom of their site, it says “all trademarks are the property of calottery.com” but that’s it.
 They say they are an independent lottery service provider, but we were unable to confirm who they are!
 We’re still waiting for their answer by email.

 Talking to Lotterball

 There is no live chat which I figure should be pretty standard these days.
-Lotterball.com does have an online form, snail mail address and a California VoIP phone number and we were able to track down this is a Pacific Bell landline, so I guess they are actually in California.
+Lotterball.com does have an online form, a snail mail address, and a California VoIP phone number and we were able to track down this as a Pacific Bell landline, so I guess they are actually in California.
 There are no guidelines on when someone will be around to answer, and their answering machine does some strange clicks.

 Flat service fee